 1. The Family Camper

 You might recognise this first conversion from our Van Life Instagram article; it is one of the most recognisable Ford Campers out there after all!
-The Fites @fitetravels are big names in the vanlife movement and have been living in a van since April 2017.
+The Fites @fitetravels are big names in the vanlife movement, and have been living on the road since April 2017.
 Their tiny home turns heads everywhere they go; they’ve even featured on national television!

-What is it about this camper conversion that I like so much?
-Well, the Fite Family have made so much use of the space in their ford transit camper, adding a mezzanine sleeping area and a kitchen area with a modern yet country feel that has everything they could need for life on the road.
-They’re so used to the van life now that they can’t ever see themselves moving back into a conventional house (and who can blame them!)
-This is a family camper and the type of rolling home where you can imagine life-long memories being made.
-And don’t forget, those life-long memories are being made in a Ford!
+So, what is it about this camper conversion that I like so much?
+Well, the Fite family have made such good use of the space in their campervan conversion.
+There’s a mezzanine sleeping area and a kitchen area, with a modern yet country feel that has everything they could need for life on the road.

 2. The Spartan Camper

 While it’s not exactly what you’d take to battle against the Persians, the GT Spartan is considered by many to be the king of day vans.
 Whether you’re looking for a family camper, or just need a sleek wip for your weekend warrior excursions, you’ll definitely make a statement at the campsite with the bright and bold GT Spartan.

 Despite the name, these Ford camper conversions are anything but spartan in design.
 In fact, they’re loaded with amenities that make living off the grid much more comfortable, even for long periods.